Arsenii2021/AI-test/README.md

 # AI-test
-In this repo i add demo version of my computer vision
+In this repo i add demo version of my computer vision and ai training